adobe/spectrum-css/components/alertbanner/README.md

-# @spectrum-css/actionbar
+# @spectrum-css/alertbanner
-> The Spectrum CSS actionbar component
+> The Spectrum CSS alertbanner component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).